 For your convenience, we have compiled the list of frequently asked questions regarding our M.D.
 Program Financial Services.

-Dawn Herrod or Lisa Minnick at Student Financial Services- UCF College of Medicine.email@example.com
+Lisa Minnick or John Gracey at Student Financial Services- UCF College of Medicine.firstname.lastname@example.org

-Office of Student Financial Services must verify enrollment in the M.D. program before disbursing aid.
+Office of Student Financial Services must verify attendance in the M.D. program before disbursing aid.
 Please allow two to three weeks after the first day of class.
 Financial aid will be divided up into two equal payments to match the division of billed expenses.
-The first disbursement will occur in August and the second will occur in the January.
+The first disbursements begin in August and the second in January.

-The annual costs will be divided into two equal payments.
+Annual costs will be divided into two equal payments.
 One-half of the balance will be due on the Friday of the second week of classes in August for M1s and M2s, and the Friday of the second week of classes in May/June for the M3s and M4s.
 The other half will be due on the Friday of the second week of classes in January for all students.
-Students with financial aid will only be responsible for the balance after subtracting the anticipated financial aid.
+Students with financial aid will be responsible for the balance after subtracting the anticipated financial aid.
 Students can see their tuition and fees and what they owe on the MD Billing Statement on my.ucf.edu.

 UCF College of Medicine’s fundraising team is hard at work on a scholarship drive for new students.
 We are dedicated to the goal of providing scholarship dollars to our students, thus reducing their debt burden upon graduation.